-EXCLUSIVE: Central banks seek global standards in wake of Bangladesh heist
+Exclusive: Central banks seek global standards in wake of Bangladesh heist

 After months of international finger-pointing, central banks and police investigators now appear to be cooperating to try to recover the funds, find the culprits, and strengthen a banking system found to be vulnerable.

+"It just shows the vulnerabilities and, with the Bangladesh example, how a lot of money can be redirected in a very short amount of time," U.S. Senator Gary Peters, a Democrat who has urged the Group of 20 to prioritize cyber crime, said in a recent interview.

-The National Bank of Belgium, which directly oversees SWIFT, or the Society for Worldwide Interbank Financial Telecommunication, has a leading role in the task force, one of the sources said.
+The National Bank of Belgium, which directly oversees SWIFT, has a leading role in the task force, one of the sources said.

-Belgium's central bank, the New York Fed and SWIFT each declined to comment.

-The New York Fed, which is taking part in the task force, said in June it was talking with other central banks about cyber security and the structure of global payments.
+The New York Fed, which handles some $80 billion in global money transfers each day and which is also taking part in the task force, said in June it was talking with other central banks about cyber security and the structure of global payments.

+Belgium's central bank, the New York Fed and SWIFT, which stands for the Society for Worldwide Interbank Financial Telecommunication, each declined to comment.

 The task force would have representatives from some of the most influential 25 central banks that make up the BIS payments committee, including the Bank of Japan, the European Central Bank, the People's Bank of China, and the Fed.
 However it was unclear who was tapped to serve.

-The committee, which promotes the safety and efficiency of payment, settlement and related inter-bank financial arrangements, could open a consultation process and seek advice from interested parties as early as this year, one source said.
-It could take another couple of years before anything is formalized.
+The committee, which does not include Bangladesh Bank, promotes the safety and efficiency of bank-to-bank payments and settlements.
+It could open consultations with outside entities as early as this year, said one of the sources, adding it could take another couple of years before anything is formalized.

-(Reporting by Jonathan Spicer and Tom Bergin; Editing by Chizu Nomiyama)
+Reporting by Jonathan Spicer and Tom Bergin; editing by Chizu Nomiyama